MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/azure-hybrid-benefit.md

 ### How does licensing work for Azure Hybrid Benefit?

-To know more about licensing, see [Azure Hybrid Benefit for Windows Server](/windows-server/get-started/azure-hybrid-benefit).
+For more information about licensing, see [Azure Hybrid Benefit for Windows Server](/windows-server/get-started/azure-hybrid-benefit).

 ### Can I opt-in to Azure Hybrid Benefit for an existing cluster?